maimere/gawk-less-clone/README.md

 ## Yet to be done

-- Properly handle change of status line.
+- [x] Properly change the status line.
-- Command option (:) is still useless.
+- [ ] Command option (:) is still useless.
 Not fully implemented.
+Maybe remove it for good.
-- Handle invalid filename
+- [x] Handle invalid filename
-- Simplify change of terminal properties with stty and tput.
+- [ ] Simplify change of terminal properties with stty and tput.
 It is too hard coded now.
+- [ ] Handle long lines.
+Now they are capped by the number of columns of the terminal.
+- [ ] On function get_input: substitute if-elses for the `switch` statement.